And it looks to me, ladies and gentlemen, like Democrats not going to get exactly what they want with Hurricane Isaac hitting New Orleans.

 There's no live destruction to show.

-And the hurricane will then proceed to move through town, and by eight o'clock tomorrow night, it will have finished its uh swath of destruction through New Orleans and will be further upstate up the Mississippi Valley.
+And by 8 o'clock tomorrow night, it will have finished its swath of destruction through New Orleans and will be further upstate up the Mississippi Valley.

 And outside of New Orleans, they don't care what happens to it.

-It's gotta be New Orleans.
+It's got to be New Orleans.

-Uh but they're not going to get, according to the latest forecast, of course, these things can speed up or slow down unexpectedly.
+But they're not going to get, according to the latest forecast, of course, these things can speed up or slow down unexpectedly.

 And that's what they were hoping for.

-So they'll have to make use of the video tape.
+So they'll have to make use of the videotape.

 And I just, you know, I enjoy the fact that they're not going to get exactly what they want.

-I think it's, folks, I think it's it's it's fascinating that they are perfectly comfortable with the idea of a hurricane going in and wreaking havoc on poor people again just for the express purpose of advancing their agenda.
+I think it's, folks, I think it's fascinating that they are perfectly comfortable with the idea of a hurricane going in and wreaking havoc on poor people again just for the express purpose of advancing their agenda.

 Let's go to the audio sound bites.

-This is uh yesterday and last night we got a little montage here of the media trying to relive Katrina and bring it back to life for this Republican convention.
+This is yesterday and last night we got a little montage here of the media trying to relive Katrina and bring it back to life for this Republican convention.

 New Orleans bracing with the memory of Katrina still so fresh.